The following fees apply to all students.

 |Band 4A: Human Welfare Studies and Services (not Clinical or Professional)||A$16,323||A$2,040||A$7,659||A$957|

 |Band 4B: Law, Accounting, Administration, Economics, Commerce||A$16,323||A$2,040||A$12,781||A$1,597|

 |Band 4C: Society and Culture||A$16,323||A$2,040||A$7,659||A$957|

 † EFTSL represents the Equivalent Full-time Student Load, or one full-time year.

 * Represents the student contribution per course based on a 12 unit course.

 You may be eligible to be considered a 'pre-2021 student' if:

-- you completed a program of study on or before 31 December, 2020; and, on or after 1 January, 2021, you commenced a program that relates to the earlier program and leads to an award that is an Honours Degree (not Embedded Honours)
+- you commenced a program of study on or before 1 January, 2021; and completed that program and you commence an honours program (not Embedded Honours) that relates to the earlier program and leads to an award that is an Honours Degree

 - you were undertaking in 2020 an Enabling program and, on or after 1 January, 2021, you commenced another program of study that is leading to an award